OpenVidu/openvidu.io/docs/docs/self-hosting/elastic/on-premises/install.md

 You can run these commands in a CI/CD pipeline or in a script to automate the installation process.

-Some notes about all commands:
+Some notes about the Master Node installation command:

 - The argument `--turn-domain-name` is optional.
 You define it only if you want to enable TURN with TLS in case users are behind restrictive firewalls.
 - At the argument `--enabled-modules`, you can enable the modules you want to deploy.
 You can enable `observability` (Grafana stack), `app` (Default App - OpenVidu Call), and `v2compatibility` (OpenVidu v2 compatibility API).